MECA-SNAKE/flipper-snake/README.md

 ![Alt Text](docs/sine.png)

-We can see that undulation is quite similar to this function (or more generally with trigonometric functions).
-Let's now add some phase term to it to see how it changes the graph
+We can see that undulation is very similar to this graphed function, and to trigonometric functions in general.
+Let's now add some phase term to see how it changes the graph

 --> image phase pi/4 avec 12 points

 This function can be written like this $\sin(x + \frac{\pi}{4})$, where $\frac{\pi}{4}$ is the phase term, meaning that we shift the function to the left with a value of $\frac{\pi}{4}$.
-The idea to simulate a wave form now is to continuously change the phase term from 0 to 2$\pi$.
+The idea to simulate a wave form is to now continuously change the phase term from 0 to 2$\pi$.

 <iframe src="https://www.geogebra.org/calculator/bxwqg3t7?embed" width="800" height="600" allowfullscreen style="border: 1px solid #e4e4e4;border-radius: 4px;" frameborder="0"></iframe>

-We can see here a wave that seems to propagates.
-Now, each servo is represented by a point on the period of the graph, and each point represent a value of the sine function at a particular input `x` ; and with the animation, at a specific time `t`.
-The time variable can be now interpreted by this phase term that continuously change.
-If we say that each servo value has to follow on of this points, then it's value will look as the sine wave for a particular point `x`.
+We can observe a wave that appears to propagate.
+In this scenario, each servo corresponds to a point on the graph's period, and each point represents a value of the sine function at a specific input x.
+When animated, the time variable t can now be interpreted through a continuously changing phase term.
+If we assume that each servo's value needs to align with one of these points, then its value will resemble the sine wave at a particular x coordinate.

-In theory, this may seem logical, but there was a crucial consideration to keep in mind.
+In theory, this may seem logical, but there is a curcial consideration to keep in mind.
 While our concept of undulation exists in a continuous world, our robotic snake consists of discrete components with **fixed length**, unlike a real snake that can extend its body.
 This aspect posed a significant challenge and was a source of concern for us.
 No matter how well-designed our parts were, implementing a continuous sine wave equation on our snake remained uncertain.
 However, through rigorous testing and experimentation, we discovered that our implementation of the sine wave equation for lateral undulation did indeed work.
 The coordinated movement of the servo motors and the discrete segments produced a convincing simulation of the undulating motion observed in real snakes.
 The final function for this motion is the following

 ``` cpp